st-dust/urlManager/README.md

 # Overview

-Simple app implemented in MVC architecture pattern that helps managing web links into groups and allows multi - user support.
+Web app implemented according MVC pattern that helps manage web links into groups and allows multi - user support.

 ## Stack of technologies used